 Visit: Thu-Fri 5 to7 pm / Sat-Sun 2 to 5 pm Oct./Nov.
 2021 in Arowyn Studios on Sherman St., Houston.

 Funded in part by The City of Houston through Houston Art Alliance

-Sponsored by SJ Art and Frames, Arowyn Studios and with the collaboration of TAO Houston
+Sponsored by SJ Art and Frames and Arowyn Studios and with the collaboration of Alas Dance Company

 Born and raised on the Gulf Coast of Texas in the 1980s.
 Visual Artist, Curator, with a Bachelors of Science in Pure Mathematics from the University of Texas in Austin.
 From an early age he expressed interest in the visual arts, particularly in painting.
 In 2006 he settled in Buenos Aires where he developed a large part of his career as an "outsider" artist, developing an intense activity with different artistic groups.
 In 2014 he moved to Santiago de Chile where he is part of the creative leadership of the group Radicales together with the Urbn Santiago collective.
 In 2016 Grant returned to Houston, Texas, where he continues to produce unique and highly personal works of art.
 During the last 15 years he has received multiple distinctions and completed a wide range of exhibitions in Argentina, Chile, Uruguay and the United States: Amarillo Museum of Art, Archway Gallery, The Jung Center, Houston Public Library, Galería de Arte Chimkowe, Galería Buenos Aires Sur, Craighead Green Gallery, Institute of Hispanic Culture of Houston, among others. 👉 @justinearlgrant